OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 SURVEY RESULTS NO. 1:

-It is a common misunderstanding that it is acceptable to reclaim all of the import VAT even if the aircraft is only used predominately for business purposes.
-We have therefore commissioned a verification survey in various EU member states known for aircraft importation.
-The survey has been made by an international consulting firm.
+It is a common misunderstanding that it is acceptable to deduct all of the import VAT, even if the aircraft is only used predominately for business purposes.
+Therefore, we have commissioned a verification survey in various EU member states known for aircraft importation.

-The general rule is that the import VAT can be reclaimed 100% only if the aircraft is used 100% for acceptable VAT taxable economic activities.
-Any persons using the aircraft for private / personal / entertainment purposes must compensate the importer directly for the use – otherwise the importer will have to pay the “non-business” part of the imposed import VAT back to the VAT authorities.
-The use of imputed income to compensate any private / personal / entertainment use of a corporate aircraft will not exclude an EU VAT claim.
+The general rule is that the import VAT can be deducted 100% only if the aircraft is used 100% for correct economic activities.
+Any persons using the aircraft for private, personal, or entertainment purposes must compensate the importing entity directly for the use – otherwise, the importing entity will have to pay the non-business part of the imposed import VAT back to the VAT authorities.
+The use of imputed income to compensate any private, personal, or entertainment use of a corporate aircraft will not exclude an EU VAT claim.

-The result is as expected, and the feed-back is unanimous: The term “predominantly used for business” is NOT accepted anywhere and it is simply not allowed to reclaim import VAT 100% if the aircraft is used for any uncompensated private / personal / entertainment use.
-The only twist is that two EU member states allow that the VAT is reclaimed 100% up front if the importer’s VAT declaration is later corrected to exclude the non-business part, which must then eventually be paid back to the VAT authorities.
+The result is as expected and the feedback unanimous: The term “predominantly used for business” is not accepted anywhere, and it is simply not allowed to deduct import VAT 100% if the aircraft is used for any uncompensated private, personal, or entertainment use.
+The only twist is that two EU member states allow the VAT to be deducted 100% up front if the importing entity’s VAT declaration is later corrected to exclude the non-business part, which must eventually be paid back to the VAT authorities.

-How much may an aircraft be used privately if the importer has reclaimed all the import VAT paid?
+How much may an aircraft be used privately if the importing entity has deducted all the import VAT paid?

 Premises for the survey